sonbaoharryson/Data_Engineer_JobPulse_Project/README.md

 # Job Crawling & Analytics Pipeline

-A comprehensive data engineering pipeline for crawling job postings from multiple sources, storing them in a data warehouse, and posting them to Discord for job seekers.
-Built with Apache Airflow, PostgreSQL, and dbt following the Medallion Architecture.
+Design and implement an end-to-end data engineering pipeline that automatically crawls job postings from websites, ingests raw data into a **PostgreSQL** staging layer, publishes curated job alerts to a Discord channel, and builds a data warehouse using **dbt** with **Apache Trino** and **Iceberg**.

+The pipeline is orchestrated with **Apache Airflow**, uses **MinIO** as object storage, and follows the Medallion Architecture (Bronze–Silver–Gold) to ensure data quality, scalability, and analytical readiness.

 ## 🎯 Project Objective

 This project aims to:
-1. **Crawl job data** from multiple sources (TopCV, ITViec, and more in the future)
+1. **Crawl job data** from multiple sources (TopCV, ITViec, and could extend more sources in future 😊)
-2. **Store data** in PostgreSQL for data warehouse and analytics purposes
+2. **Store data** in PostgreSQL for database and MinIO for lakehouse.
 3. **Post jobs** to Discord channels for job seekers to discover opportunities
-4. **Process data** using dbt pipelines following Medallion Architecture (Bronze → Silver → Gold) for analytics
+4. **Process data** using python to create script to crawl data from websites.
+Leveraging dbt to create pipelines for data warehouse following Medallion Architecture (Bronze → Silver → Gold) for analytics.
-5. **Future**: Develop an interactive Discord chatbot to help job seekers find suitable jobs based on warehouse data
+5. **Future**: Develop an interactive Discord chatbot to help job seekers find suitable jobs based on warehouse data (***MAYBE WHEN I'm 60*** 🤣).

 ## 🏗️ Architecture Overview